Sophia-Gold/Wordcount/README.md

 It runs as a command line tool like so:

 ```
-> ./Wordcount "This is a test, this is only a test"
+> ./Wordcount "This is a test, this is only a test."
 1
 9
 36